 This post is the continuation of Regrow Bald Spots with Jamaican Black Castor Oil.
 I had mentioned in that post about derma rolling the bald spots as well 2 – 3 times a week.
 Before I go into that, I’ll provide a little info on the derma roller.

-The derma roller is a cylindrical shaped drum studded with very fine needles, which is used for breaking down old scar tissue and stimulating the skin cells to reproduce rapidly and form new tissue layers of elastin and collagen fibers.
+The derma roller is a cylindrically shaped drum studded with very fine needles, which is used for breaking down old scar tissue and stimulating the skin cells to reproduce rapidly and form new tissue layers of elastin and collagen fibers.